Harika-SVL/Terraform/notes.md

 * network: 10.10.0.0/16 => 10.10.x.x ( 10.10.0.0 to 10.10.255.255)

-* For the changes for creating VPC using Terraform
+* For the changes using Terraform

     [Refer here : https://github.com/asquarezone/TerraformZone/commit/c0a890c9a1216a15885790be91e61791914dc9ce]